End of year update on euthanasia, assisted suicide and palliative care

 Royal College of General Practitioners Council Chair Clare Gerada's November newsletter devoted four paragraphs to the issue of assisted suicide, while in the December edition of the British Journal of General Practice (£), she argued that: 'all Royal Colleges and Medical, Nursing, and other, umbrella medical organisations should… take a neutral stance on the issue of assisted dying...'
 Following the fall of similar motions at the BMA this year, General Practice is set to be the new frontline for attempts to neutralise medical opinion.

-with the title End of year update on euthanasia, assisted suicide and palliative care.
-You can bookmark this page URL http://celebrityunitedking.blogspot.com/2012/12/end-of-year-update-on-euthanasia.html.
+You have read this article Assisted Suicide / Euthanasia with the title End of year update on euthanasia, assisted suicide and palliative care.
+You can bookmark this page URL https://celebrityunitedking.blogspot.com/2012/12/end-of-year-update-on-euthanasia.html.
 Thanks!